alexpfox/alexandrafox.github.io/bio/index.md

 ---
 layout: page
-title: About Alex...
+title: About Alex
 ---

+Seeking: a position as a data scientist or machine learning engineer within a team of quick-moving and adaptable coworkers with a passion for collaboration.

 Motto: quid possit errare?
-What could possibly go wrong?